Idoli: Breakup and post-breakup

 Divljan started a solo career in 1988 when he released his first solo album Tajni život A. P. Šandorova and with Srđan Gojković Gile from Električni Orgazam released two rock albums for children, Rokenrol za decu ("Rock 'n' Roll for Children) in 1989 and Rokenrol bukvar ("Rock 'n' Roll Alphabet") in 1990.
 In 1991 he moved to Australia only to return in 1995 when he formed the Old Stars Band.
 The recordings of two shows, on January 18 and 24 in M Studio in Novi Sad, was released on live album Odbrana i zaštita (B 92, 1996).
 In 1999 he moved to Vienna.
 His next two albums were released with Old Stars Band.
 In the meantime he collaborated with Kiril Džajkovski and worked on several movie soundtracks.
 At the moment he is recording a new solo album with the work title Esperanto, with a new backing band called Nevladina Organizacija.
 Divljan died in Vienna in 2015.

 Zdenko Kolar worked as a driver of a trolley car and acted in TV commercials.
 He formed Zona B in 1987, the band recorded five albums featuring covers of blues classics and their own songs.
 He was a member of the Old Stars Band and currently works in Nevladina Organizacija beside Zona B.

 Kokan Popović and Dragan Mitrić (who played keyboards in Zvuk Ulice, but was not a member of Idoli) were also in a band called Propaganda which released only one album in 1982, partially featuring material from the Zvuk Ulice period.
 Popović now lives in Johannesburg and in 2006 he presented to the Belgrade audience with his band Kokan and the Traitors which consists of Serbian musicians living in Johannesburg.

 In 2007 Croatia Records released a four-CD box set VIS Idoli consisting of all studio works except the first Vidici single.
 The same record label released a box set consisting of Paket aranžman, Električni Orgazam and Šarlo Akrobata debut albums.

-Vlada Divljan died in Vienna on March 5, 2015, after long illness.
+Vlada Divljan died in Vienna on March 5, 2015, after a long illness.